JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 - Whether to use Lombok or not.

 - Comment link regexp.
 It allows JPA Buddy to associate DTO with its JPA Entity.
-To specify a placeholder for the target entity FQN in a comment use the `(?<entity>.*)` pattern.
+To specify a placeholder for the target entity FQN (Fully Qualified Name) in a comment use the `(?<entity>.*)` pattern.
 So, if the regexp is defined as `A DTO for the{@link (?.*)} entity.` it will be resolved in the following Javadoc comment:

     ```java
     /**